XxhaimanxX/configuration-management/assignments/Session-1-HW/1-assignment.md

 - Restart docker
 - Use handlers to restart service

+it is preferable to run specific modules rather the built in shell modules per task.

 ## Part 2

 1. Create a dynamic inventory out of your current nodes - no matter what method (preferably EC2_plugin)